ginger-society/docs/docs/ginger-book/visual-snapshots.md

   1 passed (952ms)
 ```

 You can keep adding more stories and they get automatically covered by visual snapshots.
-Again, there is also more detailed walkthrough in the form of [blog post](/blog/visual-snapshots) that you can follow.